nmdickson/GCfit/docs/source/usage.rst

 stopping conditions.

-The base nested sampling algorithm works by randomly sampling within the bounds defining a single iso-likleihood contour level.
+The base nested sampling algorithm works by randomly sampling within the bounds defining a single iso-likelihood contour level.
 As such, both the random sampling method, and the shape of the bounds can be specified. ``dynesty`` offers a variety of choices for both, see the source paper (`2020MNRAS.493.3132S <https://adsabs.harvard.edu/abs/2020MNRAS.493.3132S>`_)